-Many states and localities have enacted laws and regulations requiring carbon monoxide alarms in certain types of residential buildings, and a growing number are establishing requirements for CO alarms in schools.
-This Overview includes state laws and regulations that require or promote the use of CO alarms in existing school facilities, though it may not necessarily include all such policies.
+Many states and localities have enacted laws and regulations requiring carbon monoxide alarms in certain types of residential buildings, and a growing number have established requirements for CO alarms in schools.
+Below is a list of state laws and regulations that require the use of CO alarms in existing school facilities, though this is not necessarily an exhaustive list of all such policies.

-It is important to note that this Overview does not address CO alarm requirements for new or renovated school facilities.
-Some states have already established such requirements through their education laws, building codes, or fire codes.
+It is important to note that this summary does not address CO alarm requirements for new or renovated school facilities.
+Some states have established such requirements through their education laws, building codes, or fire codes.
 The 2015 version of the International Fire Code (IFC) - one model code adopted by many states - added a provision requiring CO alarms in classrooms in new educational occupancies.
-As states update their fire codes, the number of states requiring CO alarms in newly constructed schools will increase.

-States included in the summary chart below: CA, CO, CT, DC, IL, NJ, NY, RI, UT, VA, WV
+States included in the summary chart below: CO, CT, IL, NJ, NY, RI, UT, VA, WV